Westland Wessex: Background

+Further development

 An improved variant, the Wessex HAS.3, succeeded the HAS.1 in the anti-submarine role; it had a more capable radar and better avionics, greater engine power, improved navigational features and a more advanced weapon system; the original HAS.1 were re-tasked for SAR duties.
 A commando assault variant, the Wessex HU.5, was also developed as a battlefield transportation helicopter; it was deployed on the navy's amphibious assault ships, such as the commando carrier HMS Albion, and used to transport Royal Marines.
 The Wessex HU.5 was powered by coupled de Havilland Gnome engines, which provided nearly double the power of the original HAS.1 model and significantly extended its range.
 This enabled it to operate in a wider range of conditions; during the 1970s, the HU.5 also started to be used for the SAR mission.

 As an anti-submarine helicopter, the Wessex could be either equipped with a dipping sonar to detect and track submarines or be armed with either depth charges or torpedoes; a single Wessex could not search for and attack submarines as this was beyond its carrying capability.
 It was this limitation that soon led the Royal Navy to search for a more capable helicopter that could provide this capability.
 This ultimately resulted in Westland proceeding with the adaptation and production of another Sikorsky-designed helicopter in the form of the Westland Sea King.

 The Wessex was also used as a general-purpose helicopter for the RAF, for troop-carrying, air ambulance and ground support roles.
 The Wessex was the first of the RAF's helicopters in which instrument flying, and thus night operations, were possible.
 Unlike the Navy's Wessex fleet, which was largely composed of early single-engine models, the RAF mandated that its Wessex helicopters should be all twin-engined; this was a major factor in the RAF's decision to reject the adoption of ex-FAA Wessex helicopters as the Navy migrated to the newer Sea King.